INDIA | HOLI

 In June, San Pedro, Belize proudly celebrates the unique and delicious festival, Lobster Fest.

-The event began as a community-wide celebration to honour the beginning of lobster season and has flourished into an internationally recognized event that draws in visitors to take part in week-long festivities leading up to the main event, the Block Party in Central Park.
+The event began as a community-wide celebration to honor the beginning of the lobster season and has flourished into an internationally recognized event that draws in visitors to take part in week-long festivities leading up to the main event, the Block Party in Central Park.

 Revelers receive a Lobster Fest Passport and collect stamps as they participate in events throughout the week–hoping to win the hotel giveaway at the Block Party.

 Kicking off the festival is a Lionfish Hunt.
 This event actually serves sustainability purposes, aiding in the prevention of the depletion of the lobster population.
 Other events throughout the week range from beachside barbeques to candlelit fine dining.